Trafford History Trafford Pennsylvania, Westmoreland County

 Trafford History

-The Trafford Historical Society typically meets on the first Wednesday of each month inside the Trafford Library at 6:00 PM.
-Other events and speakers will be announced here and on Facebook.
+The Trafford Historical Society typically meets inside the Trafford Library on the first Wednesday of each month.

-Our next meeting will be on June 5, 2024, @ 6:00 PM in the Trafford Community Public Library.
+Our next meeting is scheduled June 4, 2025 at 6:00 PM inside the Trafford Public Library.

 Trafford's Oldest 250 Buildings